alastria/alastriaID-truffle-contracts/README.md

 ````
 As well of you click on the first icon where the smart contracts are, they will appear on this tab.
 ![Remix Contracts](https://github.com/cmoralesdiego/images/blob/main/CaptureContracts.JPG)

+Then you can work with the Smart Contracts, deploying firstly AlastriaIdentityManager